 The “extraordinary” fact should be identified as early on and as accurately as possible so that the juror’s thought-map for the case is intact from start to finish, providing for consistent and clear thought about evidence and arguments as they unfold and as they are presented.
 Early identification of the “extraordinary” fact of the respective case can provide for linear analysis of otherwise non-linear presentations.
 Prosecutors and plaintiff attorneys play a role, in the opening statement, throughout the case, and in the closing argument, in helping juror’s to identify the “extraordinary” fact; though, each juror is a free-thinking individual and may have his or her own idea as to what the “extraordinary” fact, if any, is.

 In criminal cases, defendants are presumed innocent.
 In civil cases, liability must be proved by the applicable legal standard.
 These are always the starting points of any case.
 In a criminal case, The “extraordinary” fact is, likely, the fact (potentially, among or along with other facts) that led to an indictment, and is the fact that stands out in the case at the outset in the mind of the state, and, likely, in the minds of jurors.
 “The Extraordinary Fact” Approach is not intended to upend, supplant, suppress, or substitute for reasonable doubt or the presumption of innocence in a criminal case, or for the applicable legal standard in a civil case; it is not a proposed legal standard.
 It is intended to create a starting line for a juror to process and analyze forthcoming and incoming information.
 It provides a juror with a thought-structure for a case that should guide the juror’s analysis and thought-process throughout a case.
 “If” a juror has identified an “extraordinary” fact at the outset that begins to chip-away at the presumption of innocence in a criminal case, or the yet to be presented evidence to establish liability in a civil case, it helps that juror to create a mental path or a cerebral framework for working through a case’s facts, dicta, theories, hypotheses, and evidence.
 Whether there exists an “extraordinary” fact will determine the mental path a juror takes to reach his or her result.
 A case may have an “extraordinary” fact from where a juror’s path starts, or it may not.
+That said, an “extraordinary” fact may, in an of itself, prove guilt beyond a reasonable doubt if it is not disproved or outweighed by any other fact, interpretation, or explanation.
+If the fact is truly an “extraordinary” fact, it would be true that the defense might have to create reasonable doubt of that specific fact – or about its extraordinary nature, in order to prevail.

 The “extraordinary” fact can be one determined either intellectually or emotionally.
 An “extraordinary” fact must, logically and objectively, put suspicion in a juror’s mind.
 This could be through the power of reason or through an emotional response.
 It is important, however, that in the latter case, feelings be as objective as possible.
 If a juror focuses on an “extraordinary” fact that is determined to be “extraordinary” through his or her “feelings”, he or she should examine those feelings to make sure they are resulting not, solely, from his or her own biases or experiences.
 While this can be difficult to do or to ensure, if an “extraordinary” fact is in focus, in order to find reasonable doubt, that fact must have, objectively, been determined to be “extraordinary” to a juror, otherwise the final opinion and vote would not be based in reason.
 A fact must be determined to be an “extraordinary” fact based on objective review and objective interpretation, and not on subjective elements, alone.
 Naturally, the subjective mind plays a role in any analysis that is not based in numerical or scientific data- or on fact-based images.
 An “extraordinary” fact must be an “undisputed” fact- but the “extraordinary” element may still contain subjective influences.
 This should be avoided as best as possible.
 It must more than a feeling.